CDLUC3/ezid/README.md

    done
    ```
    Note:
-   * A script `pdate_pyproject.sh` was created to automate the above process.
+   * A script `update_pyproject.sh` was created to automate the above process.
    * The `django` entry is excluded from the list.
 Run `poetry add django@version` command to manually upgrade Django to a desired version.
-   * The `pdate_pyproject.sh` script includes a final step `poetry update` which is used to update package dependencies in `poetry.lock`.
+   * The `update_pyproject.sh` script includes a final step `poetry update` which is used to update package dependencies in `poetry.lock`.

 1. Review changes with `git diff pyproject.toml`.
 Make alterations as needed:
    ```